Knowledge Hub

 Why is FCA authorisation important?

-Your business is prohibited from undertaking certain financial services in the UK unless it has authorisation to do so from the FCA or is otherwise exempt.
+Your business is prohibited from undertaking certain financial services in the UK unless it has authorisation to do so from the FCA (or can rely on an exclusion or is exempt).
 Activities which are restricted in this way are referred to as ‘regulated activities’.
-Doing a regulated activity without the right authorisation is a criminal offence and could have serious consequences for you and your business.
-So, if your business model involves doing a regulated activity, obtaining FCA authorisation is a vital step in your business’ journey.
+Carrying out regulated activities without authorisation where required is a criminal offence and could have serious consequences for you and your business.

-Find out more about authorisation and regulated activities in our Knowledge Hub article ‘FCA authorisation: Does your firm need it and what’s involved?’.
+So, if your business model involves carrying out a regulated activity, obtaining FCA authorisation may be essential.
+You can find out more about authorisation and regulated activities in our Knowledge Hub article ‘FCA authorisation: Does your firm need it and what’s involved?’.

 Are FCA authorisation applications often unsuccessful?